 Whole Wheat Honey Bread is a healthy, nutty tasting bread, perfect for toasting.
 I grew up eating this bread via Norma Jean’s Kitchen, the absolute best place to be!

-Today’s recipe is brought to you via an experiment – a replicate of Norma Jean’s Kitchen.
+Today’s recipe has me thinking about my childhood home, and all the memories that come with it.
 You see, my mom was known to start her bread making early in the morning.
 I think her mission was to wake her children up to the smell of fresh bread.
 But instead, we were usually woken to the sound of her Bosch mixing away.

 The house that my five siblings and I grew up in, was relatively small.
 It never felt that way growing up, and we never thought twice about having our own bedroom.
 Each one of us shared a bed with a sibling, and it worked out perfectly because there were four girls and two boys (and three bedrooms for us to share).
 The kitchen was not far from our bedrooms and if you were in the downstairs bedroom, you were directly under the kitchen (aka Norma Jean’s Kitchen).
 I do believe that was the noisiest spot to sleep, because you could hear EVERY step and EVERY chair being pushed around.
 And I swear that my family has rocks in their socks.

 Every now and then, I like to start my Bosch first thing in the morning.
 Because let’s be honest, bread-making is a lengthy process and you might as well get started early.
 Luckily, Zach is such a sound sleeper that I can have the TV turned up AND be running my mixer.
 I could probably have my mixer in his room and he wouldn’t hear it. 🙂

 Some tips for making epic Whole Wheat Honey Bread.